jamesdhope/hugo_blog/content/post/q-star-inductive-bias/2024-07-10-q-star-watsonx.markdown

 8. Create a makeshift tool, such as a spear or knife, using available materials like rocks, sticks, and bones.
 This can be used for hunting, self-defense, and other tasks that may be necessary for survival.
 9. Navigate using the sun and stars to determine the direction you need to head in to find civilization or a potential rescue route.

+Q* offers potential to enhance the inductive bias of a language model for tasks that demand reasoning, and the efficacy of Q* for reasoning should be established with a suitable evaluation framework.